overwolf/overwolf.github.io/docs/topics/app-channels.md

 For example, if one of your testers installed the "beta" channel version of your app, using the unique link that you supplied - you can get a list of bugs from him, fix them, and quickly distribute an improved version for your "beta" channel users.

+## How to create a new App Channel

+As mentioned above, you can easily create multiple app channels for your app through your dev console.

+Dashboard => Release Managment => Testing => Create Channel.

+Shortly we will update with some screenshots and more details.

 ## The App Channels API

 You can implement the channels feature directly in your app, using the app channels API.